Late effects of bowel cancer treatment

 For most people, fatigue gets better after treatment finishes.
 But for some it may continue for months or sometimes years.

 It is important to tell your doctors and nurses about your fatigue and how it makes you feel.
-Be honest and do not say you feel fine if you do not.
+Be honest and tell them you feel fine if you are not feeling well.
 There may be things they can do to help.
-For example, they can help treat the causes of fatigue, such as pain or difficulty sleeping.
+For example they can help treat the causes of fatigue, such as pain or difficulty sleeping.

 Concentration and memory problems